Scheduled MonumentsWalesWolvesacre Hall Moated Site

 What is Wolvesacre Hall Moated Site?

-Wolvesacre Hall Moated Site is a medieval domestic enclosure located in Flintshire, Wales, designated as a scheduled ancient monument under the reference FL178.
+Wolvesacre Hall Moated Site is a medieval domestic moated enclosure located in Flintshire, Wales, and is scheduled as an ancient monument under the reference FL178.
 It is designated a Scheduled Ancient Monument by Cadw under reference FL178.

 What period does Wolvesacre Hall Moated Site date from?

 Wolvesacre Hall Moated Site dates from the medieval period, and is classified as a moated site.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Wolvesacre Hall Moated Site?